 Customize the Keywords in Your Resume for Each Opportunity

 Carefully include the keywords relevant to the specific opportunity in your resume so it will be found.

-The right keywords will attract the attention of employers whether they are searching through their email, a resume database, or an applicant tracking system.
+The right keywords will get your resume noticed by employers whether they are searching through their email, a resume database, or an applicant tracking system.

 Use your clean “professional screen name.”

 Your name may be the most important set of “keywords” on your resume.
 Your “professional screen name” is the version of your name that you use for your professional activities on a computer (tablet and smart phone) screen.
 Claim that version of your name with your LinkedIn Profile, and use it for your other online professional/work-related activities.